Velocity centroid gradients for absorbing media: Simulated Observations

-The synthetic observational data that we analyze assumes a box size of $\sim$450 pc (corresponding to a cell size of $\sim$5 pc), and a temperature of 10 K. The assumed telescope beam that produces the synthetic PPV intensity maps is 18'' FWHM, with a velocity resolution of 0.05~Km~s$^{-1}$.
-The number density, $n$, and the CO abundance, $x_{co}$, (the number-density ratio of CO/H$_2$), are changed by factors of 30 from the normal parameters (with 5 cases for each of the 10 MHD models---see Table \ref{table:data}).
-The normal parameters are set at a density of $n$ = 275~cm$^{-3}$ and abundance, $x_{co}$ = 1.5$\times10^{-6}$, that represents typical values for GMCs.
+The synthetic observational data that we analyse assume a box size of $\sim$5~pc (corresponding to a cell size of $\sim$0.0097~pc), and a temperature of 10 K. The assumed telescope beam that produces the synthetic PPV intensity maps is 18 arcmin FWHM, with the synthetic observation made at a distance of 450 pc with a velocity resolution of 0.05~km~s$^{-1}$.
+The number density of $H_2$, $n_{H_2}$, and the $^{13}$CO abundance, $x_{co}$, (the number-density ratio of $^{13}$CO/H$_2$), are changed by factors of 30 from the normal parameters (with five cases for each of the five MHD models; see Table \ref{chap:VGT-CO-table:data}).
+The normal parameters are set at a density of $n_{H_2}$ = 275~cm$^{-3}$ and abundance $x_{co}$ = 1.5$\times10^{-6}$, representing typical values for GMCs.
 These changes allow investigation of line-saturation effects in the VGT.